WINTER IN THE FAROE ISLANDS

 Winter Wonders for All Ages | Exploring Winter’s Playgrounds

 Family trips on these remote, wind-swept islands are like a winter wonderland—but with more sheep than reindeer.
-From sledging down gentle hills to gathering around a cosy family dinner table after a day of exploring, the Faroes have a way of making family time feel like a grand adventure.
-The kids will love the wild landscapes, and you’ll love that they’re tuckered out by sunset (which, let’s be honest, is mid-afternoon).
+From sledging down gentle hills, and hunting for the ideal playground to gathering around a cosy family dinner table after a day of exploring, the Faroes have a way of making family time feel like a grand adventure.
+The kids will love roaming around freely in the natural landscapes, and you’ll love that they’re tuckered out by sunset (which, let’s be honest, is mid-afternoon).

 The breezes off the North Atlantic Sea are rarely balmy, the snow drives across the peak of Slaettaratindur and forms in three-foot drifts upon which mountain hares, still in their winter coats, scamper… It's a place where you feel small in a large universe.